efredericks/CloudAppsDev/_posts/8-Security.md

 1. Use Projects to group resources
 2. Check the policy granted on each resource
-3. Use "principle of least privilege
+3. Use "principle of least privilege"
 4. Use logs
 5. Audit membership